e-conomic/studylab-sessions/README.md

     * Git in a bigger setup - many devs, production machines, tests
     * GitHub

-### Demo
+### Workshop

+The workshop consists of three parts.
+We will introduce some concepts, that you will then have to replicate on your own and in teams of two.
 We will demo git using GitHub and two developer machines.
 One developer machine on the mac, and another on Windows running in a VM.

+#### Part 1 - Getting started
 * Create a repository on Github with a Readme file
 * Switch to the terminal
    * `pwd`, `open .`, `ls`, `cd`, `clear`